-Indoors: If you are using the dog pen indoors for a place to play and/or rest, keep some blankets and toys in there for them.
+If you are using the portable dog playpen indoors for a place to play and/or rest, keep some blankets and toys in there for them.

 Also, they should have access to water in their pen so they can drink at will if they will be there for quite a while.